 Negotiate for a better deal – it never hurts to ask.

 Just like any purchase, it is never a bad idea to negotiate when you are preparing for a trade show or other event.
 From discounts on your exhibiting materials to early-bird pricing for your hotel rooms, asking for a better deal can often result in you receiving one.

-Negotiation probably will not cut your trade show exhibit expenses by much, however, it could help you save a good amount of expense within your total budget, giving you more money to spend on lead generation and driving traffic at your event.
+Negotiation probably will not cut your expenses by much, however, it could help you save a good amount of expense within your total trade show budget, giving you more money to spend on lead generation and driving traffic at your event.

 Taking the time and being prepared well ahead of your next event is key to saving time, money, and reducing any chances of mishaps.
 These simple steps and suggestions can extend your budget and help build a more robust event budget for a full year of exhibiting.